nestauk/cci_cameroon/README.md

 Figure 2: System Components

-The analysis provided in this repository generates two outputs:
+The pipelines provided in this repository generates two outputs:

 1. A classification model that classfies rumours into existing categories
 2. A clustering model that finds new groups of rumours from a pool of rumours that cannot be classified

-Find out more about the project in our report 'title of the report' [insert link].
+Find out more about the project in our report (coming soon).

 ## Contents